 What Type Of Litter Should I Choose?

 Finding the right litter that works for your limited space, and most importantly your cat can be a journey.
 The numerous kitty litter brands can also add to one’s indecisiveness, and you end up wondering what litter type will actually stay fresh without causing an aversion in your cats.

 According to Cornell Feline Health Center, “most cats prefer unscented, finer-textured litter about one to two inches deep.”
 And I know scented litter might seem like a dream when living in a small apartment, but your cat might end up hating it.

 With certain brands you can choose clumping or non-clumping litter, how thick or fine the grains are which can play a crucial role in how easy it is to clean certain litter.
 There are many alternative and eco-friendly options as well, that don’t cause tracking, like wood pellet litter.

 My cat and I prefer clumping, fine-grained litter because it’s easy to scoop without scattering the dirt around.
 So, for the first few days of trying the litter try looking at how it reacts to your cat’s pee; does it turn into a solid easily scooped up mass, or does it end up scattered everywhere, causing it to stick to your cat’s paws.

-The litter you’re using could also be too harsh for your cat’s paws, or a certain brand can make them reluctant to use the litter box so I highly recommend giving Dr. Elsey’s Cat Litter a try, which you can see here on Amazon.
-This litter was made by a veterinarian to specifically help with house soiling and it’s truly a premium litter.
+The litter you’re using could also be too harsh for your cat’s paws, or a certain brand can make them reluctant to use the litter box so I highly recommend giving Dr. Elsey’s Cat Litter a try, This litter was made by a veterinarian to specifically help with house soiling and it’s truly a premium litter.